upenndigitalscholarship/regulations-gov-comment-scraper/README.md

    total_docs = 14835
    ```

-   The number of documents also appears on the page above:
+   The number of documents also appears on the page for the set of comments you're scraping:
    ![A screenshot of the number of documents](https://user-images.githubusercontent.com/4257267/53193710-abee2180-35df-11e9-8fe0-a0cd4e87d0f9.png)